 Hitting groundstrokes consistently might take a little bit of time because of the added length on the racquet.
-Timing might be a little off at first, but the 104 square inches of hitting space is pretty forgiving.
+The timing might be a little off at first, but the 104 square inches of hitting space is pretty forgiving.
 Even when not modified in any way, this racquet swings like a hammer.
 Once a person gets their swing calculated, it is a very powerful weapon off the ground.

 Control isn’t the best off of the ground, but it is easy to benefit from the dense 18×19 string pattern.
 There is still some room for spin, but the closed pattern helps keep the ball in play.

 This is the one area where a lot of people will notice the length of the racquet right away.
-Well the added inch does allow for a better reach, it can be tough to maneuver the racquet on hard balls hit at the body.
+Well, the added inch does allow for a better reach, it can be tough to maneuver the racquet on hard balls hit at the body.

 This is where the racquet probably scores the lowest.

 Maneuverability is just not there compared to a lot of other racquets.
-It feels cumbersome at net at times, and therefore is not recommended for players who already struggle with their volleys.
+It feels cumbersome at the net at times and therefore is not recommended for players who already struggle with their volleys.
 This is just going to make things that much more difficult, constantly fighting the racquet in order to get in the right position.

 Volleying might be a challenge with a longer racquet, but the trade-off is a much-improved serve.
-This is one of the best racquets on the market for people who really want to serve consistently, and with plenty of power.
+This is one of the best racquets on the market for people who really want to serve consistently and with plenty of power.